qodesmith/datepicker/README.md

     2. `date` - a JavaScript date object of the currently selected date.
     3. `instance` - the current datepicker instance.

+_Note: The_ `formatter` _function will only run if the datepicker instance is associated with an_ `<input>` _field._

 ### position

-This option positions the calendar relative to the input field it's associated with.
+This option positions the calendar relative to the `<input>` field it's associated with.
 This can be 1 of 5 values: `'tr'`, `'tl'`, `'br'`, `'bl'`, `'c'` representing top-right, top-left, bottom-right, bottom-left, and centered respectively.
 Datepicker will position itself accordingly relative to the element you reference in the 1st argument.
 For a value of `'c'`, Datepicker will position itself fixed, smack in the middle of the screen.
 This can be desirable for mobile devices.

 ```javascript
 // The calendar will be positioned to the top-left of the input field.
 const picker = datepicker('.some-input', { position: 'tl' })
 ```
 * Type - string
-* Default - 'bl'
+* Default - `'bl'`

 ### startDay

-Specify the day of the week your calendar starts on.
-0 = Sunday, 1 = Monday, etc. Plays nice with the [`customDays`](#customDays) option.
+Specify the day of the week your calendar starts on. `0` = Sunday, `1` = Monday, etc. Plays nice with the [`customDays`](#customdays) option.

 ```javascript
 // The first day of the week on this calendar is Monday.